DFCM Postgraduate Program Awards

 - The Nomination Process for each Teaching Site and Enhanced Skills Program will be determined by the Site Chiefs/Site Directors or the Enhanced Skills Director respectively.

-- Nominations must be submitted by November 26th in an online survey that will be circulated to the Site Directors and Enhanced Skills Director prior to the deadline.
+- Nominations must be submitted by November 23rd in a fillable spreadsheet database that will be circulated to the Site Directors and Enhanced Skills Director prior to the deadline.

-- Each Site and Enhanced Skills Program may nominate a maximum of one resident and/or one faculty to the above external award.
+- Each Site and Enhanced Skills Program may nominate a maximum of one resident to the above external award.

 - Submissions will require the full name, base site and email addresses for both the nominator and nominee.